xsarahyu/gemini-AI-chatbot/README.md

 # 🤖💬 AI Chatbot

 ## 👋 Introduction
 Welcome to the **AI Chatbot**!
 This application allows users to interact with an AI-powered chatbot using natural language.
-Built with React, Node, Express, and Google's Generative AI, it offers a seamless experience for engaging in conversations with an intelligent virtual assistant.
+Built with React, Node, Express, and Gemini (Google's Generative AI), it offers a seamless experience for engaging in conversations with an intelligent virtual assistant.

 ## ⭐ Features
 - 🔐 **User Authentication**: Users can create an account or log in securely using a Google account. *Please note that only Google login works currently.*